NextronSystems/thor-manual/signatures/yara.rst

              $a1
    }

-The following listing shows a more complex rule that includes a lot of keywords used in typical rules included in the rule set.
+The following example shows a more complex rule that uses several keywords commonly found in the THOR rule set.

 Complex Yara Rule: